Thursday, 31 October 2019

 The stock answer to the question is, of course, Hot Rats, or One Size Fits All, or maybe Apostrophe.
 Then again, let’s not forget Overnite Sensation or possibly Sheik Yerbouti and… well, you get the picture.
 Those were, after all, his biggest sellers from the early/mid 70s when the mainstream rock world finally caught up and we achieved peak Zappa.
 But it’s a glib and lazy answer, too.
 FZ covered so much ground over a three-decade recording career that to narrow him down to just a handful of well-known albums would do the man a huge disservice.
 Classical, heavy rock, jazz (fusion, modern and freeform), comedy, avant-garde, musique concrete, electronic, straight rock and god knows what else.
 Zappa did it all and he did it in style – and sometimes he did it all on the same album.
 His records are bursting at the seams with wonderfully diverse musical themes and rich concepts, all of it delivered with jaw-dropping virtuosity.
 Often, a single song by Frank contains enough information - stops, starts, twists and musical U-turns - to fill an entire album by a lesser artist.
 While a full Zappa album routinely features more musical ideas than most bands are likely to come up with during an entire career.
 And if you think that’s hyperbole, have a listen to, say, “Inca Roads” a track from the One Size Fits All album.
 Even if Frank had only ever recorded just this one piece, he’d still be guaranteed immortality.

-Since Zappa died in 1993, leaving a seemingly bottomless vault of unreleased material, the FZ Family Trust has issued a regular stream of archive albums, some of them truly great, others of interest to hardcore fans only and a few not really up to the high standards he set during his lifetime.
+Since FZ died in 1993, leaving a seemingly bottomless vault of unreleased material, the Zappa Family Trust has issued a regular stream of archive albums, some of them truly great, others of interest to hardcore fans only and a few not really up to the high standards he set during his lifetime.
 Thankfully The Crux Of The Biscuit is a major work.
 The title is a line from “Stink-Foot”, a song from the 1973 Apostrophe album and what we have here is a series of outtakes and early, alternate versions of tracks from Zappa’s most commercially successful record in the United States.
 An alternate Apostrophe album, if you will.

 “Cosmik Debris” appears twice.
 In slightly different remixed form and as an instrumental version featuring the basic track minus Frank’s lead vocal, so we can hear exactly what that great band were up to.
 I had to listen very hard to spot any differences between this remix and the original album version, but differences there are, mostly in the form of previously unheard backing vocals and sound effects.
 The instrumental take is more interesting.
 It features the backing track from Apostrophe with an earlier guitar solo which Frank replaced before release.
 The band are doing incredible things on this track, most of which can’t be clearly heard on the released version, but without the vocals it’s all there to be enjoyed.